forax/zen/README.md

   </repositories>
   ```

-  and then add Zen to dependencies
+  and then add Zen as a dependency
   ```xml
   <dependencies>
       ...